 - Fixed – there are only a given number of seats available

-2. Consider booking a longer trip with connection(s)
+2. Consider booking a flight with connections

 - not spend tons of money in restaurants during transit times

-- not go crazy tax free shopping out of pure boredom
+- not go crazy tax-free shopping out of pure boredom

 - still have enough time at my destination